jbcodeforce/flink-studies/flink-sql-demo/README.md

 ### Hourly trading volume

 Compute the number of buy per hour of a day.
-The following table is in Elastic Search.
-Elasticsearch will automatically create the index if it does not exist.
+The following table is in ElasticSearch.
+ElasticSearch will automatically create the index if it does not exist.

 ```sql
 CREATE TABLE buy_cnt_per_hour (